 An Effective School Asthma Management Program

-Asthma is a chronic condition that can be life-threatening if not properly managed, yet asthma can be controlled with proper diagnosis, appropriate asthma care and management activities.
-Children with well-managed asthma should live normal, active lives.
-Managing asthma in children must involve a coordinated effort by medical providers, families and schools.
-Effective school asthma management may improve not only individuals' asthma management, but also a community-wide response to this growing public health issue.
+Asthma is a chronic condition that can be life-threatening if not properly managed.
+Children with poorly controlled asthma are more likely to be chronically absent from school which directly impacts their ability to learn, be active and healthy.
+Asthma can be controlled with appropriate asthma care and daily self-management activities.
+Managing asthma in children must involve a coordinated effort between the school, the family and the child’s medical providers.
+Effective school asthma management may improve not only individuals' health and well-being but also a community-wide response to this growing public health issue.

-The strategies and materials presented in the Asthma-Friendly Schools Initiative will help schools implement the CDC's Strategies for Addressing Asthma within a Coordinated School Health Program.
+The strategies and materials presented in the Asthma-Friendly Schools Initiative will help schools implement the within a Coordinated School Health Program.
 The key components to effective school asthma management include attention to the following principles:

 - Health & Mental Health Services—Individuals with asthma must have appropriate and immediate access to healthcare.
 Within the school, this includes access to trained school health services staff with required resources, Asthma Action Plans, existence of medical emergency protocols, immediate access to prescribed medications, and referrals as needed to community and medical resources.

 - Asthma Education—Education efforts increase knowledge among students with asthma, classmates of students with asthma, parents, and school staff about asthma and their roles in its management.

 - Healthy Environments—Managing air quality is critical to asthma management in schools.
 Students and school staff who spend their days in a healthy environment with well-managed facilities and good air quality should suffer fewer asthma episodes and other short- and long-term health effects from environmental causes.
 Schools should manage indoor air quality and implement a procedure for managing students' exposure on high outdoor air pollution days.